-Brian Todd Wilson recently received his doctorate in philosophy from the University of Minnesota.
+Brian Todd Wilson received his doctorate in philosophy from the University of Minnesota.
 He investigates how to integrate ethical theory and practice.
 For instance, he attempts to give theoretical foundations for human rights advocacy.
 He has worked with a number of organizations on issues including food accessibility and the rights of foreign workers.

 Damir S. Utržan is a behavioral medicine provider at the University of Minnesota Physicians Broadway Family Medicine Clinic and Phalen Village Family Medicine Clinic.
-Damir obtained a master’s degree in marriage and family therapy from Northwestern University and is currently a doctoral candidate in family social science with a specialization in couple and family therapy and human rights minor at the University of Minnesota.
+Damir obtained a master’s degree in marriage and family therapy from Northwestern University and a doctoral degree in family social science with a specialization in couple and family therapy and human rights minor at the University of Minnesota.
 Damir completed his doctoral internship at the Center for Victims of Torture where he provided psychological evaluation and treatment services for survivors of politically sanctioned torture.
 While at Northwestern University Damir delivered comprehensive psychiatric evaluations for the National Immigrant Justice Center, a program of the Heartland Alliance for Human Needs and Human Rights, and Northwestern University’s Mental Health Human Rights Clinic.
 As a Department of Health and Human Services/Substance Abuse and Mental Health Service Administration fellow, Damir’s clinical research interests focus on the impact of war on civilian family relationship dynamics, the parent-child relationship, pediatric psychosocial development, and whether navigating asylum in the United States exacerbates displacement-related mental health problems.